centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-x509.md

 ## Prerequisites

-The remote server must have an X509's certificate.
+The monitored resource must support HTTPS and present a X509 certificate.

 ## Installing the monitoring connector